Updated: Jul 18

 I have attached a screenshot of the birth record for Maria del Rosario Jimenez born in Sonsonate.
 She is the sister of my 4th great-grandmother.
 I found Josef Guadalupe Jimenez and Juana Potenciana Cruz.
 Next to their names was written “Mulatto libre” for Josef and “Espanola” for Juana.
 In a different birth record for another daughter, the parents had “mulattos y casados” next to their names.
 Maria del Rosario also had the word “quasteron” (so I thought) underneath her name.
-I couldn’t make out the word exactly, but my aunt’s friend researched it further and found it was the Spanish word for “quadroon,” a term used to describe a person with one biracial parent.
+I couldn’t make out the word exactly, but my aunt’s friend researched it further and found it was the Spanish word for “quadroon,” a derogatory term used to describe a person with one biracial parent.
 I know there is so much more to this painful history...to this story.
 But for now, I'm thrilled to have discovered the names of my 5th great-grandparents.
-I am especially moved to have come this close to learning the names of my African ancestors, even though I may never learn their real African names.
+I am especially moved to have come this close to learning the names of my African ancestors.
 So close!